rajbirjohar/Nexus/README.md

 > &mdash; <cite>Robert Rivera</cite>

-Inital design mockups and ideas would be scrapped and replaced with implementations that better fit the vision of Nexus.
+Initial design mockups and ideas would be scrapped and replaced with implementations that better fit the vision of Nexus.
 This planning process reinforced the idea of not getting too attached to your own designs.
 Others may have designs of their own that also accomplish the same goals as yours all while innovating in ways that may have never crossed your mind.

 > &mdash; <cite>Florian Catalan</cite>